 Weinstein's appearance on Carlson alerted the far right to the anti-racist protests at Evergreen, unleashing a flood of hate mail and a credible far-right terrorist threat that led to administrators evacuating the campus for three days in June.
 The school had to move the location of graduation.

-Weinstein also tweeted several pictures of college students who he claimed were involved in violence.
+Weinstein also tweeted a picture of college students who he claimed were involved in violence.
 For example, he claimed that students with bats were roaming campus, and used as evidence a clearly staged photo, unlinked to the protests, with no evidence that the students pictured were involved in any violence.
 The fallout for these students was intense.
 One student, who asked to remain anonymous to protect their safety, said that they started receiving death threats from people who knew their address.
 "I had to move three times for my safety and eventually left the state," the student says.
 Later, the student was diagnosed with post-traumatic stress disorder because of the constant threats.
 "I feel incredibly isolated, like no one could understand or even wants to take the time to understand what really happened," the student says.
-"The narrative surrounding our goals and actions has been so horribly skewed, I don't know how to begin addressing it."
+"The narrative surrounding our goals and actions has been so horribly skewed, I don't know how to begin addressing it."*

 The Weinstein controversy has also had permanent effects on the college itself.
 In 2018, Evergreen decided to cancel the Day of Absence.
 The official school statement says that the event was canceled because "Gross and deliberate mischaracterizations of the event in 2017 provoked violent threats against students, staff and faculty."
 In short, encouraged by Weinstein, right-wing hate-mongers were successful in their effort to shutter an anti-racist event, all under the banner of defending "free speech."